Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * Teachers access privileges should be revoked when a new teacher is assigned to a pupil.

 * Pupil and parent users should be able to style the text content of their passports to better express the personality and tastes of the pupil.

+* Users should be provided with visual feedback and guidance about how to use the app.

 <br>